Motion Setup Functions

 The DefaultAxisSpeed Parameter configures the axis speed used by MoveRapid() after a controller reset.

-Coordinated Speeds
+Coordinated Motion

 Coordinated moves such as MoveLinear(), MoveCw(), and MoveCcw() use one feedrate that specifies coordinated speed, which is the combined vector speed.
 This feedrate is the speed of the path through space, not any one axis speed.
 The function that follows sets the coordinated speed on the current task.